wp-plugins/shortpixel-image-optimiser/readme.txt

 Requires at least: 3.0.0 or higher
 Tested up to: 4.2
-Stable tag: 3.0.0
+Stable tag: 3.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Fast, easy-to-use lightweight plugin that optimizes images & PDFs up to 90%.
-ShortPixel makes your website faster and preserves a high quality of the images.
+Fast, easy-to-use and lightweight plugin that optimizes images & PDFs.
+Preserve a high visual quality of images and make your website load faster.

 == Description ==